MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/specifying-isdn-keys-and-values-for-an-isdn-adapter.md

 -   An **IsdnNumBChannels** value and a *D-channel* key for each D-channel

-    The *D-channel* key is an zero-based index from 0 through 9 that identifies the D-channel. **IsdnNumBChannels** is a REG\_DWORD value added to the *D-channel* key. **IsdnNumBChannels** specifies the number of B-channels supported by the D-channel.
+    The *D-channel* key is a zero-based index from 0 through 9 that identifies the D-channel. **IsdnNumBChannels** is a REG\_DWORD value added to the *D-channel* key. **IsdnNumBChannels** specifies the number of B-channels supported by the D-channel.

 The following is an example of an *add-registry-section* that adds ISDN keys and values to the instance key of an ISDN adapter.
 Two D-channels are specified for the adapter, and two B-channels are specified for each D-channel.